 It’s up to you.
 Just remember that, any changes you make to the plans will be synced to Ganttic for others to see.
 If you’re doing the scheduling for your team, you can make changes to their plans by reallocating resources in Ganttic.
 The plans will be updated in their Google Calendar which others may be able to view.

-• You can customize your two-way sync with some one-way options if you are syncing with Google Calendar.
-You can sync the project title, custom data fields, and the notes.
+- From Ganttic to Google Calendar, you can sync the task and project name as the event title; task custom data fields and/or notes as the event description.
 However, please note that if you choose to sync the task name or the project name as the event title with the one-way sync, the two-way sync of the event title will be canceled.
 The custom data fields and the notes will appear in Google Calendar as the event description.
 If you check none of the boxes, only the time slots will be synced.

 FYI: The sync feature currently exports and imports tasks only.
 To share resources between platforms you can look into options for connecting the platforms over API.
 Or, for a one-off import you can always export the resource list and upload it to Ganttic manually.